GitHubProUser67/PSHome-MultiServer/README.md

 For HTTPS, it can generate self-signed certificates for a wide array of dead domains, or optionally import your own.
 This includes CA-validated Edge certificates to enable verified padlock icons in modern browsers, as well as Origin certificates for authenticating game traffic.

+It also includes some bonus features such as:

+- Built-in PHP support via an integrated PHP-CGI handler, allowing it to execute PHP scripts using latest versions of PHP,

+- Dynamic .DLL-based C# plugin system, allowing additional services to be loaded at runtime.
+Home Laboratory’s HomeWebTools is a great example of this,

+- Flexible redirect engine that mimics the Apache-style redirect system, with support for HTTP status redirects, regex matching, and conditional rewrites,

+- Optional built-in upscaler for web-served images using top of the line technologies (ImageMagick/ffmpeg/FSR1.0).

 # 2) MitmDNS -->

 Man-In-The-Middle DNS Server.
 UDP Server intended to redirect dead domains to a IPv4 or IPv6 address typically.
 It utilizes parts of Kapetan's DNSLibrary.